Oppenheimer & Co. Inc. Sells 943 Shares of Insperity, Inc. (NYSE:NSP)

 Oppenheimer & Co.
-Inc. trimmed its position in Insperity, Inc. (NYSE:NSP – Get Rating) by 15.7% in the fourth quarter, according to its most recent filing with the SEC.
+Inc. reduced its stake in shares of Insperity, Inc. (NYSE:NSP – Get Rating) by 15.7% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 5,057 shares of the business services provider’s stock after selling 943 shares during the period.
 Oppenheimer & Co.
-Inc.’s holdings in Insperity were worth $598,000 as of its most recent filing with the SEC.
+Inc.’s holdings in Insperity were worth $598,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
-FDx Advisors Inc. lifted its stake in shares of Insperity by 18.8% in the 4th quarter.
-FDx Advisors Inc. now owns 4,788 shares of the business services provider’s stock valued at $566,000 after acquiring an additional 757 shares during the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in shares of Insperity by 34.5% in the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 4,679 shares of the business services provider’s stock valued at $553,000 after acquiring an additional 1,199 shares during the last quarter.
-Avestar Capital LLC lifted its stake in shares of Insperity by 24.3% in the 4th quarter.
-Avestar Capital LLC now owns 3,946 shares of the business services provider’s stock valued at $466,000 after acquiring an additional 771 shares during the last quarter.
-Assenagon Asset Management S.A. bought a new position in shares of Insperity in the 4th quarter valued at $1,376,000.
-Finally, Qube Research & Technologies Ltd bought a new position in shares of Insperity in the 4th quarter valued at $858,000.
-Institutional investors own 86.81% of the company’s stock.
+A number of other large investors also recently made changes to their positions in NSP.
+O Shaughnessy Asset Management LLC raised its position in Insperity by 860.4% during the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 461 shares of the business services provider’s stock worth $51,000 after purchasing an additional 413 shares during the last quarter.
+JFS Wealth Advisors LLC acquired a new stake in Insperity during the 3rd quarter worth about $69,000.
+Fieldpoint Private Securities LLC grew its holdings in Insperity by 13.8% during the 4th quarter.
+Fieldpoint Private Securities LLC now owns 1,223 shares of the business services provider’s stock worth $144,000 after acquiring an additional 148 shares during the period.
+National Bank of Canada FI acquired a new stake in Insperity during the 4th quarter worth about $194,000.
+Finally, Aristides Capital LLC acquired a new stake in Insperity during the 3rd quarter worth about $206,000.
+86.81% of the stock is owned by institutional investors and hedge funds.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, March 24th.
-Shareholders of record on Thursday, March 10th were issued a dividend of $0.45 per share.
-The ex-dividend date was Wednesday, March 9th.
-This represents a $1.80 dividend on an annualized basis and a yield of 1.79%.
-Insperity’s payout ratio is currently 56.43%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, March 24th.
+Investors of record on Thursday, March 10th were issued a $0.45 dividend.
+The ex-dividend date of this dividend was Wednesday, March 9th.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 1.79%.
+Insperity’s dividend payout ratio (DPR) is presently 56.43%.

-Several research analysts recently issued reports on the company.
-TheStreet lowered Insperity from a “b” rating to a “c+” rating in a research report on Friday, February 11th.
-StockNews.com assumed coverage on Insperity in a research report on Thursday, March 31st.
+NSP has been the subject of a number of recent analyst reports.
+TheStreet downgraded Insperity from a “b” rating to a “c+” rating in a report on Friday, February 11th.
+StockNews.com initiated coverage on Insperity in a report on Thursday, March 31st.
 They set a “buy” rating for the company.
-Finally, Zacks Investment Research lowered Insperity from a “hold” rating to a “strong sell” rating and set a $79.00 target price for the company. in a research report on Thursday, February 17th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus target price of $113.08.
+Finally, Zacks Investment Research downgraded Insperity from a “hold” rating to a “strong sell” rating and set a $79.00 target price for the company. in a research note on Thursday, February 17th.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat.com, Insperity has a consensus rating of “Buy” and a consensus price target of $113.08.

 Insperity Profile (Get Rating)